Your questions answered and all the latest guidance explained.

 Shielding guidance for UK nations

-It is recommended clinically extremely vulnerable people follow the Welsh government guidance for people considered 'clinically extremely vulnerable'
+The newly-updated guidance to shielding for clinically extremely vulnerable people can be found Welsh government guidance for people considered 'clinically extremely vulnerable'

 Read the latest FAQs from the Welsh Government to help with any specific questions you may have.

 Note, shielding may continue if you live in one of the local areas with restrictions or lockdown.
 If you're advised to shield again, the support you receive may vary slightly depending on where you live.
 Find out more about the support services for people who are shielding.

 In Scotland, there are 5 levels of alert for different areas of the country.
 They’re numbered 0 to 4.
 Level 4 has the most severe restrictions on social contact.

 Everywhere in level 4 has ‘stay at home’ guidance until 2 April, when the message will be ‘stay local’ instead.